jestjs/jest/README.md

 });
 ```

-When you use `.autoMockOff()`, you can still explicitly specify specific modules that should be mocked:
+When you use `.autoMockOff()`, you can still explicitly specify modules that should still be mocked:

 ```js
 // Don't mock anything except ModuleA and ModuleB